Georgia Probate Laws mandate how many issues of the estate are handled, both in terms of living wills and trusts as well as after someone’s passing.

 If you have questions, I’m here to help.
 There is no commitment and we provide free initial 15-minute phone calls.
 We look forward to meeting you.

-By Georgia law, if the deceased person had no children, the surviving spouse is the sole heir.
+If the deceased person had no children, the surviving spouse is the sole heir by Georgia law.
 However, “If the decedent is also survived by any child or other descendant, the spouse shall share equally with the children, with the descendants of any deceased child taking that child’s share, per stirpes; provided, however, that the spouse’s portion shall not be less than a one-third share.”

 Dealing with GA Probate Laws